Biodegradable Resins: Types, Price Trends of PBAT, and Eco-Friendly Facts

 What are Biodegradable Resins?

-Defining Biodegradable Resins: Not Your Average Plastic
+Defining Biodegradable Resins: Not Your Fossil-fuel Plastic

 Biodegradable resins, also known as bioplastics or biopolymers, are a type of plastic derived from renewable biomass sources, like corn starch, sugarcane, or vegetable oils.
 Unlike traditional plastics that are made from petroleum, these resins are designed to decompose under specific conditions, such as those found in industrial composting facilities.
 That is a key advantage of biodegradable resins.
 This means they can be broken down by microorganisms like bacteria and fungi, into water, carbon dioxide, and biomass.
 They are materials that can return to nature.